markserena/website/content/about/index.md

 A little about what I do; I'm a passionate 3D artist,  with over 14 years experience, starting my career in 2004 and have worked for a variety of companies and in many styles.

-I've worked on AAA games titles, TV shows and commercials, kids shows, magazine & print, laser shows, corporate videos, logos, medical shows, interactive and documentaries.
+I've worked on VR/AR experiences, AAA games titles, TV shows and commercials, kids shows, magazine & print media, laser shows and public events, corporate videos, logos, medical shows, interactive exhibitions and documentaries.

 I am a technical artist at heart and I thoroughly enjoy the challenge of making a pipeline to fit into the workflow of many artists.
 Next to that I love surfacing/lighting & rendering.